charliecalvert/CloudNotes/Assignments/ElfLogNpm.md

 ## Hint

 Here is a current copy of my ElfLog for use on the server side.
-You can look for updated copies in **isit322-calvert.**.
+You can look for updated copies in **isit322-calvert.**. _But of course I want you to use your own package, not mine._

 ```javascript
 /**